-- be able to convert simple decimal numbers to and from IEEE floating-point format, and to perform IEEE arithmetic on them; - be able to identify problems with floating-point implementations of simple mathematical problems; - know when a problem is likely to yield incorrect solutions no matter how it is processed numerically; - know to use a professionally-written package whenever possible (and still to treat claims of accuracy with suspicion).
+- be able to convert simple decimal numbers to and from IEEE floating-point format, and to perform IEEE arithmetic on them; - be able to identify problems with floating-point implementations of simple mathematical problems and know when incorrect solution is likely; - be familiar with several key algorithms from the history of numerical analysis; - decide how and when computation energy should be traded for accuracy; - know to use a professionally-written package whenever possible (and still to treat claims of accuracy with suspicion).

 Overton, M.L.
 (2001).
 Numerical computing with IEEE floating point arithmetic.
 SIAM.
 Further reading - goes far beyond the course